8 Home Remedies for Fleas on Dogs

 Cleaning is one of the first and most essential steps to combating a flea problem.
 Not only should you clean your dog, but you should clean your house wherever your dog frequents.
 Make sure to vacuum all the carpets, throw rugs, furniture, and even low-hanging drapes thoroughly.
 When you empty the vacuum be sure to do so outside, you don't want any mites escaping back into the house.

 If you want to take it a step further, try using a carpet cleaner with hot water after you vacuum thoroughly.
 Or better yet use a steam cleaner.
 High heat can kill fleas, larva, and eggs (95°F for 48 hours, 103°F for 1 hour, or 212°F on contact).
 It's best to repeat this intense cleaning schedule every two days until the mites are gone.

-Besides cleaning the carpets, you want to thoroughly clean any blankets or bedding your dog has made contact with, including your own if necessary.
-Make sure to use a good detergent and put the temperature setting for hot water.
+Besides cleaning the carpets, you should thoroughly clean any blankets or bedding your dog has touched, including your own, if necessary.
+Make sure to use a good detergent and set the temperature for hot water.

 Salt, Baking Soda, or Diatomaceous Earth